David Rozul is a nomadic climber embarking on a year of adventure + climbing throughout the Pacific Northwest United States.

 Where are you from?
-This is actually my last day in San Diego, CA. I’m hitting the road and I’ll be traveling around the Pacific Northwest to climb.
+This is actually my last day in San Diego, CA. I’m hitting the road and I’ll be traveling around the country to climb.
 What most inspires me is meeting other people.
 The climbing community is so diverse and welcoming; I’m looking forward to trying new things and seeing new places.

 The outdoors inspires me.
 I can’t pinpoint a singular time or place that stands out in my mind, but to me being in these wild places puts things into perspective.
-To have the opportunity to be in the Outdoors full time is incredible.
+To have the opportunity to be in the outdoors full time is incredible.
 It’s not forever but I have the opportunity now while I’m healthy and I don’t have a mortgage or a family yet.
 I told myself, even if I go out there and hate it, at least I did it, and I can live with that.
 I can live with trying.